 In winning the 2011 U.S. Open at Congressional Country Club in Bethesda, Md., McIlroy set or tied 12 U.S. Open records, including the mark for the lowest 72-hole score in championship history at 16-under-par 268.
-He has three other major championship victories: the 2014 Open Championship conducted by The R&A at Hoylake (Royal Liverpool), the 2014 PGA Championship at Valhalla and the 2012 PGA Championship at Kiawah Island Resort.
-He owns 23 worldwide professional victories, 14 of which have come on the PGA Tour.
-He claimed the 2016 FedEx Cup after winning The Tour Championship at East Lake last September in a playoff.
-Earlier this year, he won the Arnold Palmer Invitational by three strokes over 2015 U.S. Amateur champion Bryson DeChambeau.
+He has three other major championship victories: the 2014 Open Championship at Royal Liverpool, the 2014 PGA Championship at Valhalla and the 2012 PGA Championship at Kiawah Island Resort.
+He owns 36 worldwide professional victories, 23 of which have come on the PGA Tour, including the 2022 Tour Championship, which netted him the FedEx Cup title for a third time.
+McIlroy also won The Players Championship at TPC Sawgrass in 2019, and he ended the 2018-19 season by claiming the Tour Championship to take the FedExCup for a second time (2016).
+He's also a three-time PGA Player of the Year Award winner (2012, 2014, 2019).
 McIlroy represented Great Britain & Ireland in the 2007 Walker Cup Match at Royal County Down not far from his hometown of Holywood.
-He's represented Europe in the 2010, 2012, 2014 and 2016 Ryder Cup Matches.
-He won both PGA Tour Player of the Year and European Tour Golfer of the Year honors in 2012 and 2014.
+He's represented Europe in the 2010, 2012, 2014, 2016, 2018 and 2021 Ryder Cup Matches.